 With roads impassable because of high water and fallen trees, it could be days before the full extent of the damage is known.
 But as day broke Sunday, many places reported only light damage consisting of little more than downed trees and power lines.

 "I think it's a little strong to say we dodged a bullet.
 However, it certainly could have turned out worse for the Hampton Roads area" in Virginia, said National Weather Service meteorologist Mike Montefusco.

 At the same time, officials warned of the possibility of extreme flooding as runoff from the storm makes its way into creeks and rivers.

 Irene brought six inches to a foot of rain to many places along the East Coast.
 In one eastern North Carolina neighborhood, two-dozen homes were destroyed by flooding and officials feared more damage could be uncovered there.

 Some areas of the Northeast had soggy ground even before the storm because of an extremely rainy August.

 "We are going to look at a record flooding situation here, both at the shore and inland," New Jersey Gov. Chris Christie said on ABC's "This Week."

-The storm was still pummeling New England on Sunday, dropping below hurricane strength but still dangerous with 60 mph winds and heavy downpours.
+The storm was still pummeling the New York City area and New England on Sunday morning, dropping below hurricane strength but still dangerous with 65 mph winds and heavy downpours.

 Virginia Gov. Bob McDonnell had initially warned that Irene could be a "catastrophic" monster with record storm surges of up to 8 feet.